youngchannoh/criblAssignment/README.md

     ○ Create a docker image named "cribl_image"
     ○ Create a volume for "target_1"
     ○ Create a volume for "target_2"
-    ○ Docker run for "target_1"
+    ○ Start a container: "target_1"
-    ○ Docker run for "target_2"
+    ○ Start a container: "target_2"
-    ○ Docker run for "splitter"
+    ○ Start a container: "splitter"

 ---

-## How to run test case
+## How to run test cases
-    ○ Run test cases using
+    ○ Tool
         § Jenkins
         § Robot Framework with python
-    ○ Docker run for "agent" (This has all test cases) ○ Test Case
+    ○ Start a container for "agent" and run test cases automatically ○ How to run each test case
-        § Run "agent" with different files (including the file provided from Cribl) § Validates if data received on the "Target" nodes are correct.
+        § Run "agent" with a different file (including the file provided from Cribl) § Validates if data received on the "Target" nodes are correct.

 ---
 ## Teardown
-    ○ Clear "agent"
+    ○ Exit the container:  "agent"
-    ○ Clear "splitter"
+    ○ Exit the container: "splitter"
-    ○ Clear "target_1"
+    ○ Exit the container: "target_1"
-    ○ Clear "target_2"
+    ○ Exit the container: "target_2"
-    ○ Delete a volume for "target_1"
+    ○ Delete the volume for "target_1"
-    ○ Delete a volume for "target_2"
+    ○ Delete the volume for "target_2"

 ---
 ##  CICD